zjs1998/SITE-prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!
+- [x] List anything else that you can get done to improve the app!
+    I made the title beautiful pink!

 ## Video Walkthrough